 Member Since: 28 Aug 2006

 I know this is stating the obvious, so pls don't shoot the messenger!
-Is it possible one of the two springs are incorrectly fitted and binding when brake applied/released.2005, TDV6 S, Auto, 170k miles, owned from new, V8 Brake Upgrade, Nancom Evo, RLD protector, BAS EGR blanking & Remap, separate ATF cooler, new torque converter, new struts, changing all the fluids ahead of time.
+Is it possible one of the two springs are incorrectly fitted and binding when brake applied/released.2005, TDV6 S, Auto, 180k miles, owned from new, V8 Brake Upgrade, Nancom Evo, RLD protector, BAS EGR blanking & Remap, separate ATF cooler, changing all the fluids ahead of time.

 Everything is always possible, no offense taken.
 But this is probably not the problem.
 The parking brake worked well before the disc and pad change.
 And at first, I did not touch the shoes on either side.
 I only released the knurled adjusters on both sides to be able to switch discs, and then re-calibrated after the new discs were mounted.
 Then the binding started.

 So I took off the right disc and removed the shoes.
 Cleaned everything up, lubricated and re-installed the old shoes.
 Binding again appeared after first activation cycle.

 Next I switched to new shoes, springs, the works.
 After one activation cycle, binding.